Learn to be a responsible and collaborative leader and make the changes needed to safeguard our cultural and artistic heritage.

 Students will actively be engaged in the individual design and execution of the program, through Franklin’s tailor-made and customizable study-path, developing professional skills and international relationships along the way to support future impact and drive the transition toward a greener professional ecosystem and society.

-Additionally, students will earn a Certificate of Arts Management from SDA Bocconi School of Management in conjunction with the Franklin Master of Arts degree.
+Additionally, students will earn a Certificate of Arts Management from International Program in Arts Management (IPAM) in conjunction with the Franklin Master of Arts degree.

 The M.A. in Responsible Arts Management and Cultural Heritage leverages the best practices of in-class, online and on-site learning.
 Courses taught on the Franklin campus address contemporary managerial topics, are taught seminar-style in small groups, involve diverse international students from a variety of backgrounds and are delivered by experts with years of managerial experience.
 The online courses cover the latest, most relevant and most-applicable topics students can study and are designed and taught by industry leaders who work at organizations such as Google, the United Nations, Amazon and many others.
 The practical experiences give students the opportunity to work and network in an international organization.
 Working on actual projects, students get the knowledge, experience and credentials to launch into the next phase of their careers.